naver/nam-sdk-android/README.md

 ### 6. Select mediation you want to integrate

-Mediation in GFP supports several ad source, with a mix of bidding and waterfall mediation integrations.
+Mediation in NAM supports several ad source, with a mix of bidding and waterfall mediation integrations.
 Select an ad provider below for integration instructions specific to that ad source.

 | Ad Source                                           |
 |:----------------------------------------------------|